Image by sasun bughdaryan from iStock

 • an element of randomness, or luck.

-We can only control our decision process.
-Luck is beyond our control and often plays a role in complex situations.
-Consequently, if we only consider the outcome, we can mistakenly attribute good luck to good decision-making skills, and bad luck to bad decision-making skills.
+We can only control our decision-making process.
+Luck?
+Well, that’s like trying to control a cat—it’s beyond our grasp and has its own agenda.
+Consequently, if we only consider the outcome, we can mistakenly attribute good luck to good decision-making skills and bad luck to bad decision-making skills.

 Economics of Decision-Making

-This exercise helps determine the actual value of achieving perfect clarity and making the best possible choice.
+3. Balance Investment with Importance: This little exercise helps you determine the value of achieving perfect clarity and making the best choice.

-If you realize the value of perfect information is low for a particular decision, it’s more efficient to rely on intuition.
-This approach helps balance the investment in decision-making with the importance of the decision itself.
+If you realize that perfect information isn’t worth much for a particular decision, it’s time to trust your gut.
+This strategy helps you balance the effort you put into decision-making with the decision’s actual importance.

 Preparing for Making Decisions

-Decisions are steering wheels for reaching our goals.
-Consequently, it is crucial to understand and define goals properly.
-But also to understand if there is a decision to be made at all.
+Decisions are the steering wheel for reaching our goals.
+Consequently, it is crucial to understand and define goals properly and to understand whether a decision needs to be made at all.

 Setting Goals

-You need to define all three types of goals with a clear relationship among them.
-For instance, running a targeted marketing campaign (a process goal) is expected to bring more visitors to the site and increase revenue (performance goals), ultimately bringing more value to our customers and making our business more profitable (outcome goals).
-Consolidating IT infrastructure and IT (a process goal) is expected to reduce overall costs (a performance goal), making our business more profitable (an outcome goal).
+You need all three types of goals neatly connected like a well-oiled machine.
+For example, running a flashy marketing campaign (a process goal) should attract more visitors to your site and boost revenue (performance goals), ultimately delivering more value to customers and fattening your bottom line (outcome goals).
+Consolidating IT infrastructure (a process goal) should trim overall costs (a performance goal), making your business more profitable (an outcome goal).

 Aligning Goals: The Principal-Agent Problem